At the NCCA

 Wednesday, 21 January 2015 15:46

-Sr Elizabeth Delaney, Sister of the Good Samaritan (sgs) of the Order of St Benedict, has commenced as General Secretary with the National Council of Churches in Australia (NCCA), based in Sydney.
-We welcome Elizabeth's ten year experience with ecumenical and inter-faith dialogues through the offices of the Australian Catholic Bishops Conference and her five years of service as a member of the NCCA Executive Committee.
-Please join with us in praise to the Lord for the continuing blessings to our council of churches in Australia.
-A formal commissioning service is being planned for 4 March 2015 in Sydney.
+Sr Elizabeth Delaney, a Sister of the Good Samaritan (SGS) of the Order of St Benedict, was commissioned on 4 March 2015 as the 4th General Secretary of the National Council of Churches in Australia (NCCA), based in Sydney.
+Elizabeth brings ten years' experience with ecumenical and inter-faith dialogues through the offices of the Australian Catholic Bishops Conference and her five years of service as a member of the NCCA Executive Committee.
+The NCCA was formed in 1994 with an expanded membership of churches to succeed the Australian Council of Churches that had commenced as a national committee of Australian churches in 1946.

 Tuesday, 23 December 2014 13:00